sequenzia/vac_scripts/README.md

 ## CVS Info:

-This script check this URL : https://www.cvs.com/immunizations/covid-19-vaccine
+These scripts check this URL : https://www.cvs.com/immunizations/covid-19-vaccine

 [list_cities](cvs/list_cities.py) : This is a basic script that just checks all the cities in your state and prints the results.

-[run_alerts](cvs/run_alerts.py) : This script checks for updates to the availability and sends an email with a link to check.
+[run_alerts](cvs/run_alerts.py) : This script checks for updates to the availability and sends an email with a link.
 Hopefully, you should be able to sign-up for an appointment.

 Just change the relevant information in the settings section.